HHS/meshrdf/descriptors.md

 *  meshv:GeographicalDescriptor

-The chart below displays the properties of the meshv:TopicalDescriptor D015242, 'Oflaxacin' (jump to [descriptor relations](#descriptor-relations)).
+The chart below displays the properties of the meshv:TopicalDescriptor D015242, 'Oflaxacin'.

-###<a name = "descriptor-properties"/>RDF Graph Diagram - Descriptor Properties
+###<a name = "properties"/>RDF Graph Diagram - Descriptor Properties

 The following RDF graph diagram shows a fairly typical topical descriptor (D015242, Ofloxacin) and its literals.
 For reference, see [Ofloxacin in the MeSH browser](https://www.nlm.nih.gov/cgi/mesh/2014/MB_cgi?term=ofloxacin).
 The data elements featured here have literal strings as objects, not identifiers.